Prevent the loss of life and property from fire and explosion.

 Number of Fire Fatalities in High-Risk Groups

 Analysis of results and challenges: Nationally, children under 10 years old and seniors over 65 years old have been identified to be at higher risk for fire related fatalities.
-Alaska has seen this trend in 2017 making up for 42% of all fire fatalities.
-There were two fatalities over 65 years old and 6 where under 10 years old.
-One or two-family residences are the occupancy type where 87.5% of the high-risk fire fatalities occurred.
+Alaska did not have this trend in 2019 as those age groups made up 22% of fire fatalities.
+There were three fatalities over 65 years old and one under 10 years old.
+Residential homes or trailers were the occupancy type where 100% of the high-risk fire fatalities occurred.
 The division did not meet the target goal of reducing fire fatalities in high-risk groups to less than 3.5 annual fatalities but will continue to focus efforts and resources on these groups.
 Public education at schools, clubs, conferences, state fairs, smart phone applications, etc., are utilized to provide education to the public and counter the loss of life.

 Target #2: Reduce fires in high-loss regions to less than 773 annual fires

 Number of Fires in Targeted Regions - Western Alaska, Central Alaska, and Anchorage

 Analysis of results and challenges: Target regions are those areas of the state that experience a proportionately higher number of fires.
 Fire incident reports indicate the greatest number of fires consistently occur in western Alaska, central Alaska, and Anchorage.
 Therefore, the division has targeted these areas for increased educational and inspection efforts to reduce fires.

 In 2019, the number of fires in these targeted regions increased by over 8% compared to 2017.
 It is anecdotally suspected that many of the fires are due to drug and alcohol use, domestic violence, unattended cooking, and/or the presence of combustible items too close to heat-producing equipment.

 |A2: Core Service - Fire and life safety inspections.|